 Welcome to Lisboa, Portugal’s city of light — colorful tiles everywhere, steep streets that will leave your legs toned, and a warm vibe all around.
-Get ready to discover a city full of delish food, charming people and breathtaking views.
-Join The Sacred Fig in Portugal for our 200hr Teacher Training, May 1-24, 2022, or our summer 2022 retreats.
+Get ready to discover a city full of incredible food, charming people and breathtaking views.
+Join The Sacred Fig in Portugal for our 200hr Teacher Training, May 1-24, 2022, or our August 6-13, 2022 retreat.

 Coziness and a sneaky garden right in the middle of the city, you’ll be glad to retreat back to Valverde Hotel (pictured below) after your long walks in the city.
 From the 19th Century facade to the stylish interiors showcasing the best of Portuguese design with a nod to Moorish heritage, this hotel is draped in luxury.